How to Eat like a Local at the Best off Strip Buffets in Las Vegas

 While Rosemary had a fresh Mango Lassi, a drink made of milk, yogurt and mango pulp.
 It was tasty, not overly sweet but quite filling.

-For dessert, help yourself at the self-serve ice-cream station.
+For desert, you can help yourself at the self-serve ice-cream station.
 Although tempting, we preferred the fresh yogurt with the Gulab Jamun.
 This traditional Indian dessert is a fried spongy ball made of milk and soaked in a sweet rose scented syrup.

 Mint Indian Bistro